Umar Farooq Zahoor: Career

 In 2010, Usman Zahoor, Zahoor's brother, and four fellow runners defrauded Randi Nilsen, Gunnar Block Watne's widow, of more than NOK 63 million.
 The police state that Usman Farooq Zahoor was the mastermind behind a fraud of more than NOK 111 million.
 The money was transferred using a false power of attorney through Nordea's branch at Tveita in Oslo and ended up in Dubai, where it is believed to be controlled by Umar Zahoor.
 Zahoor himself claims that he does not control this money.
 In the same year, he lent five million NOK to the wind power company NBT AS.
 In September 2011, these five individuals were sentenced in the Oslo District Court, and Usman Zahoor received the most severe sentence of ten years' imprisonment.
 When the appeal case came up before the Borgarting Court of Appeal, he pleaded guilty to gross fraud.
 The Court of Appeal found Usman Farooq Zahoor guilty of gross fraud but acquitted him and some of the co-accused of having acted as an organized criminal group.
 The court set the sentence for Usman Zahoor at five years and nine months in prison.
 Later, the Supreme Court of Norway also issued Zahoor's arrest warrants in connection with one of Norway's biggest bank fraud cases, which involved money laundering.

+In 2015, Zahoor was involved in a large contract between the company Ameri Group and the authorities in Ghana.

 In November 2022, Zahoor revealed that the Pakistan Tehreek-e-Insaf (PTI) government had sold a Graff wristwatch, gifted to former prime minister of Pakistan Imran Khan by Saudi Crown Prince Mohammad Bin Salman, for US$2 million.
 Khan later also acknowledged selling some gifts, including this watch, during his tenure as prime minister.
 Imran Khan said he will approach international courts against Umar Zahoor, Jang Group over gift sale allegation.
+Pakistan's Chief of Army Chief Asim Munir has been described as viewing Imran Khan as a rival, a dynamic that has been interpreted by some observers as indicative of Zahoor’s alignment.

+In April 2026, Zahoor met with US Vice President JD Vance as part of the Pakistani delegation during the Islamabad Talks.
+Special Envoy Steve Witkoff introduced Zahoor to the Vice President.
+The meeting drew attention not only because Zahoor appeared alongside senior U.S. officials, but also due to the differing perceptions of him across countries.
+His presence at such a high-profile diplomatic event in Islamabad prompted questions about how an individual wanted in Europe over alleged financial crimes came to attend.